ttadesse627/smartagency/tests/NoteBooks/NB.md

 ### 2.

 <
-<using AppDiv.CRVS.API.Helpers;
+<using AppDiv.SmartAgency.API.Helpers;
-using AppDiv.CRVS.Application;
+using AppDiv.SmartAgency.Application;
 using Microsoft.OpenApi.Models;
 using Microsoft.AspNetCore.Authentication.JwtBearer;
 using Microsoft.IdentityModel.Tokens;
 using System.Text;
-using AppDiv.CRVS.Application.Service;
+using AppDiv.SmartAgency.Application.Service;
-using AppDiv.CRVS.Application.Interfaces;
+using AppDiv.SmartAgency.Application.Interfaces;
-using AppDiv.CRVS.Infrastructure;
+using AppDiv.SmartAgency.Infrastructure;
-using AppDiv.CRVS.Api.Middleware;
+using AppDiv.SmartAgency.Api.Middleware;
 using System.Security.Claims;
-using AppDiv.CRVS.Infrastructure.Hub;
+using AppDiv.SmartAgency.Infrastructure.Hub;
 using System.IdentityModel.Tokens.Jwt;
 using Microsoft.AspNetCore.Cors;
-using AppDiv.CRVS.Infrastructure.Hub.ChatHub;
+using AppDiv.SmartAgency.Infrastructure.Hub.ChatHub;
 var builder = WebApplication.CreateBuilder(args);
 builder.Services.AddControllers().AddNewtonsoftJson(); ;
 // For authentication